kingstinct/react-native-device-activity/README.md

 ## Handle permissions

-To block apps you need to request screen time permissions.
-Some features (events still seem to trigger in most cases) seem to work without having permissions, but I would'nt rely on it.
-It's worth noting that you can always re-request permissions, unlike most other iOS permissions.
+To block apps, you need to request Screen Time permissions.
+Some features (events still seem to trigger in most cases) seem to work without having permissions, but I wouldn't rely on it.

 ```TypeScript
 import * as ReactNativeDeviceActivity from "react-native-device-activity";